GomyX/machine-learning-projects/README.md

 # machine-learning-algorithms-on-some-datasets
-implementing some machine learning algorithms using some popular datasets
+implementing popular machine learning algorithms(buit-in and from scratch) using popular datasets